jamuc/crep/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://source.xing.com/mobile-releases/crep.
+Bug reports and pull requests are most welcome!

 ## License